Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

 \subsection{Algorithm Design and Performance Measures in Online Setting}

 While the offline allocations corresponding to the Eisenberg-Gale program have several desirable properties, achieving such allocations is generally not possible in the online setting when the central planner does not have access to information on users' utility and budget parameters.
 As a result, we focus on devising algorithms that achieve good performance relative to an offline oracle with complete information on users' utilities and budgets.
 In particular, we evaluate the efficacy of an online allocation policy through two metrics: (i) expected regret, i.e., the optimality gap in the social welfare Objective~\eqref{eq:FisherSocOpt} of this allocation policy relative to the optimal offline allocation, and (ii) expected constraint violation, i.e., the degree to which the goods are over-consumed relative to their capacities.
 Here the expectation is taken with respect to the distribution $\D$ from which users' budget and utility parameters are drawn.
+While we focus on jointly optimizing regret and constraint violation, we also develop feasible variants of our algorithms that respect resource capacities with little additional performance loss in terms of regret (see Section~\ref{sec:feasible-algo-design}).

-In this section, we first present the class of online policies (algorithms) we focus on in this work (Section~\ref{sec:algoDesignAmpns}) and then formally define the regret and constraint violation metrics to evaluate the performance of these online algorithms (Section~\ref{sec:perfMeasures}).
+In this section, we first present the class of online policies (algorithms) we focus on in this work (Section~\ref{sec:algoDesignAmpns}) and then formally define our studied regret and constraint violation metrics (Section~\ref{sec:perfMeasures}).